 Want to know the best part?
 It takes less than 10 minutes to prep.
 The marinade is mixed in a two cup measure then poured over the wings.
 This is what my KISS recipes are all about – Keeping It Short and Simple and simple doesn’t mean sacrificing flavor.

 I buy my wings from a local farm, therefore, the wings are whole and intact.
 I prefer them that way because once I separate the wings, I use the wing tips for homemade chicken stock.
-If you do buy your wings whole, check out my post on adobo seasoned cracks wings for a how to on how to separate the wings.
-Otherwise, can buy your wings with the drum and wingette already separated.
+If you do buy your wings whole, check out my post on adobo seasoned cracks wings for a “how to” on separating the wings.
+You can also buy your wings with the drum and wingette already separated to make your life easy.

 Mix the sauce ingredients in a 2 cup measure, then pour it all over the wings.
-If any wings aren’t coated, turn them over so they’re coated in the liquid.
+Turn the wings over so each one is coated in the liquid.
 Now all you have to do is bake them for 30 minutes.
 After 30 minutes, flip them over and bake for another 30.
 The marinade/cooking liquid thickens beautifully and sticks to the wings.
 This is great stuff!

 Serve these teriyaki chicken wings with any of my sides.
 I find a simple rice pairs well.
 If you want more variety, try my rice pilaf, cilantro lime rice, any of my potato dishes, or go wild with Peruvian or spinach pesto.